 Cons of using a CD for savings

-CDs can be a great way to save, but there may be some trade-offs, including the following:
+CDs can be a great way to save, but there may be some trade-offs, including:

 When will I need the money?